aaron-grau/curic/javascript/projects/arguments_exercises/README.md

 ### `bind` with args

-Rewrite your `myBind` method so that it can optionally take some args to be partially applied.
+Rewrite your `myBind` method so that it can take both bind-time arguments and call-time arguments.

 For example: